-Before coming to Chicago, Derek lived in New York City for more than a decade where his first jobs were in film and television.
-After helping launch a Bravo! reality show, he worked for Bill Moyers at PBS and finally found his calling at WNYC's On the Media.
-He went on to file stories for several NPR news magazines on subjects ranging from early hip-hop to the future of books.
+Before coming to Chicago, Derek lived in New York City for more than a decade.
+His earliest jobs were in film and television, including one of the first Bravo! reality shows and Bill Moyers' program on PBS.
+He finally found his calling at WNYC's On the Media and went on to file stories for several NPR news magazines on subjects ranging from early hip-hop to the future of books.

 In 2004 Derek began a long, rewarding gig at Studio 360 w/ Kurt Andersen, the Peabody Award-winning program on arts and culture.
 His work there was honored by the Third Coast Festival, the Gracies, and the National Association of Black Journalists.
 He won a national Edward R. Murrow award for "Best Use of Sound" in 2012.
 His hour-long documentary on The Autobiography of Malcolm X remains his proudest radio achievement.